On fundamental Fourier coefficients of Siegel modular forms: Introduction

 (ii) Second, our induction procedure only allows for the index $m$ to be square-free, whereas in \cite{saha} one could take $m$ to be an odd prime.
 This is not serious when $n=2$, but for higher degrees this is a non-trivial point; it may not be possible to choose a non-zero Fourier-Jacobi coefficient $\varphi_T$ with $T \in \Lambda^+_{n-1}$ and $d_T$ a prime, see \rmkref{p}.
 However we show in \corref{nton1} that one can always choose such a $\varphi_T \ne 0$ with $d_T$ odd and square-free.

 (iii) Third, by choosing $m$ (sticking to $n=2$ for illustration) odd and square-free and invoking \propref{primh}, we avoid the subtlety of the injectiveness (this was a non-trivial difficulty in \cite{AD}) of the Eichler-Zagier map.
 This injectiveness property ensures smooth passage from Jacobi forms to elliptic modular forms, and is known only when $m$ is a prime and $n=2$.
 For degrees $n \ge 3$ the theory of Eichler-Zagier maps is not well-developed.
-We circumvent this by using what we call `primitive' theta components of $\varphi_T$.
+We circumvent this by using what we call the `primitive' theta components of $\varphi_T$.
 Moreover, we believe that this method should work with suitable modifications for other kinds of modular forms, e.g., Hermitian modular forms.

 Concerning an important application of our main result, let us recall the recent work of A. Pollack \cite{Pol}, where a meromorphic continuation of the degree $8$ spinor $L$-function $Z_F(s)$ attached to a Siegel Hecke eigenform $F$ on $\spth$ was proved.
 Further it was shown that it's functional equation follows under the assumption of nonvanishing of some Fourier coefficient $a_F(T)$ with $T$ corresponding to a maximal order in a quaternion algebra over $\mf Q$ ramified at $\infty$.
-In an Appendix (which was written after the paper was submitted for publication, see section~\ref{app}) we show, as an application of a variant of our main result, how to remove the aforementioned assumption to get an unconditional result, which may be stated as follows.
+In the last section of the paper we show, as an application of a variant of our main result, how to remove the aforementioned assumption to get an unconditional result, which may be stated as follows.

 Let $\Lambda_F(s)$ denote the completed spinor $L$-function attached to the Hecke eigenform $F$ (see e.g., \cite[p.~2]{Pol} for the description of the Gamma factors).